GTG, ROFL, NVM, OFC, YOLO, SMH – Is English Dying?

 ‘Hey, What’s up?’

-Though I am the friendly sort, I am not used to this kind of casual approach and I find it both disrespectful and a trifle irritating.
+Though I am the friendly sort, I am not used to this kind of casual approach and I found it a trifle vexing.
 However, since the kid did not know me, I decided to let it go.

 ‘ What’s up!
 What do you mean?’